PLAST-Community/PLAST/README.md

 - ...

 ##### Possible tools
-- Semantic wiki (not great for federated, i.e. individual aspect?)
+- Semantic mediawiki (not great for federated, i.e. individual aspect?)
 - PatternPedia on Semantic MediaWiki (is there a demo open source version to play with?)
 - Smallest Federated wiki (not great for scaling aggregation and co-laboration? participate in Ward Cunningham's video sessions with David & Ksenya)
+- - Wagn (long learning curve?)
 - Github
-- René Reiner's Pattern evolution library (is there a demo open source version to play with?)
+- René Reiner's Pattern evolution library and pattern evolution tool (is there a demo open source version to play with?)
 - Trello (work flow)
 - Slack (work process discussion, integration of notification, simulations/bot?)
 - 'Orientation' game / engine based on engagement logics and why/what/how/who framework to be developped